kostya/pg_reindex/README.md

     3. DROP INDEX bla;
     4. ALTER INDEX bla2 RENAME TO bla;

-2 can be blocked by long running query(LRQ), or autovacuum (in this case just kill autovacuum or wait LRQ).
+1 can be blocked by long running query(LRQ), or autovacuum (in this case kill autovacuum or wait LRQ).
-By careful, if between 2 and (3,4) started LRQ or autovacuum, (3,4) can blocks all queries on this table.
-If this happens, and (3,4) not quit after < 30s, should stop (3,4) by cancel query in PostgreSQL.
-And execute (3,4) manually.
+By careful, if between 1 and (3,4) started LRQ or autovacuum, in this case (3,4) blocks all queries on this table.
+If this happens, and (3,4) not quit after < 30s, should stop (3,4) by cancel query in PostgreSQL, and execute manually.

 Rebuild pkey produces sqls: